About Eric Millikin

 I am an activist artist in Detroit, using techniques like video projection, artificial intelligence, vegetative tissue culture cloning, and occult experiments to address topics like police brutality, economic injustice, species extinction, and historic recurrence.
-My work is designed to create social change; I was highly influenced by Suzanne Lacy when she was a visiting lecturer while I studied sculpture, installation and performance at Michigan State University.
+My work is designed to create social change.

 To create social change, I strive to reach wide audiences.
 I just finished 20 exhibitions in a year’s time, including in Dubai and South Korea.
-I also recently exhibited part of my “Made of Money” series inside the widely-visited ArtPrize festival in Grand Rapids, Mich., and reached an even wider audience when The New York Times Arts section wrote about my installation in the Sept.
-17, 2017, article, “Mixing Art, Water and Politics: How a Quirky Art Contest Went Political.”
+I also recently exhibited part of my “Made of Money” series inside the widely-visited ArtPrize festival in Grand Rapids, Mich., and reached an even wider audience when The New York Times Arts section wrote about my installation.

 I also use social and mass media as exhibition venues.
 I have over 50,000 Instagram followers, and I publish my activist art through major news organizations, including as the artist and art director on a team that won a Pulitzer Prize for helping send Detroit’s mayor to jail.
 However, the failures of mainstream journalism are becoming more apparent in America’s current political climate.